 People coming to experience what we have to offer need to be independent, and happy to travel and explore the local area.
 Having your own transport will really let you get to know the Highlands as there is much of it without trains, and limited bus services.
 We are looking for people who are focused on helping and having input in the future of the crofting industry, sustainable living and eco tourism.
 Working on a farm is a fantastic experience, but it is dirty, often wet or cold, life or death, repetitive, dangerous, hard work.
 So is housekeeping in a farm house!

 We will teach you how our management systems work to keep you and the animals safe, we put a lot of time and importance on training and best practice, but on it's own it won't be enough if you have never handled 750kg of horse, 300kg of pig, or a dog with 225psi bite force.
 If we feel that your level of experience isn't what is required, or that you don't understand how to manage them/are fearful of them, then we will need to find you other jobs or another host.
 It is very important that you are honest about your abilities before you apply.

-HOW LONG SHOULD YOU STAY?
+HOW LONG SHOULD I STAY?

 WHAT WE EXPECT TO SUPPLY AND WHAT YOU NEED TO BRING?